-The development of modern sciences such as psychosomatics, neurobiology, and integrative medicine confirms the effectiveness of approaches aimed at combining efforts from different disciplines.
+The development of modern sciences such psychosomatics, neurobiology, as and integrative medicine confirms the effectiveness of approaches aimed at combining efforts from different disciplines.
 This allows for viewing a person as a holistic system, where the physical and mental are inextricably linked.
 This perspective opens up new horizons in understanding the nature of diseases and the possibilities of their treatment.